samghelms/vscode-datascience-extensions/README.md

 9. SQL IDE that uses sqlalchemy + python (+ optionally jupyter for remote execution) to connect to arbitrary databases.

+10. More integrated experience for remote debuggin (bundle the debugger with a jupyter server? )

 # TODOS

 - [] Modularize the packages in this repository so that they share code better.